kensmosis/BuildABook/README.md

 out/			Final output files
 img/			Imported original image files, and most generated ones.

-## Collection poem/story/flash-fiction item production
+## poem/story/flash-fiction collection and item production

 `KenCompilationBook.tex`	The master LaTeX file for the output print book of a compilation.
 The main text is loaded from a generated file called `gen/inputlist.tex`. **This is the counterpart of `KenLatexTemplate.book.pandoc` for the novel, and requires lots of adaptation.**